PatrykP3/Recruitment2/README.md

 # Recruitment2

 It's a solution to recruitment task.
 Initial, incomplete state presents results of recruitment programming session.
-I want to evolve it first to have fully working solution and then possibly "springifie" it.
+I want to evolve it first to have fully working solution and then possibly "springify" it.

 Time for the task: 15 minutes for analysis and questions, 75 minutes for coding.